interpid2/ROS/README.md

 ```

 ### Controlling the robot
 Functions for arm control are implemented in abbRobot class.
-Making an object does not initialize new node so it should be initialized by the user.
+Object of the class abbRobot does not initialize new node so it should be initialized by the user.

 #### Controlling the robot in end point space
 Function move2Point moves the robot in end effector point space using MoveIt! package for trajectory planning.
 Because this function uses MoveIt! package, if the given point can not be reached it will print out "No solutions found.
 Execution not attempted."